-NSAIDs are given through a liquid or pill.
-These drugs are typically taken from one to four times a day.
-Some common NSAIDs on the market are naproxen (Naprosyn), ibuprofen (Motrin or Advil), tolmentin, and aspirin.
+NSAIDs come as a liquid or pill.
+People typically take them from one to four times a day.
+Some common NSAIDs are aspirin, ibuprofen, naproxen, and tolmetin.

-While NSAIDs may help ease pain and inflammation, they also have side effects.
-Some common side effects include stomach pain, nausea, vomiting, headache, and anemia.
-Sometimes the doctor will give another stomach-protecting medication to take with the NSAIDs to reduce the risk of stomach bleeding.
+While NSAIDs ease pain and inflammation, they also have side effects, such as stomach pain, nausea, vomiting, headache, and anemia.
+Sometimes the doctor will give another stomach-protecting medication to take with the NSAIDs to make stomach bleeding less likely.

-Because DMARDs are strong drugs, the child will need frequent tests to monitor the drug and its side effects such as anemia, low blood count, and kidney and liver problems.
-Other side effects may include stomachaches, diarrhea, vomiting, nausea, headaches, rashes, loss of appetite, and weakness.
+Because DMARDs are strong drugs, your child will need frequent tests to check for side effects such as anemia, low blood count, and kidney and liver problems.
+They may also have stomachaches, diarrhea, vomiting, nausea, headaches, rashes, loss of appetite, and weakness.

 Steroids come in pills or liquids.
-When a patient is only affected in a single joint, a steroid injection may be given directly into that joint.
+When someone only has one affected joint, they may get a steroid shot.

-Oral steroids are usually prescribed for short periods of time and in low dosages.
-There are some serious side effects associated with long-term usage.
-Side effects include stunted growth, ulcers, mood swings, weight gain, moon face, muscle weakness, high blood pressure, osteoporosis, cataracts, and infections.
+Pills or liquids are usually prescribed for short periods of time and in low dosages.
+Serious side effects are linked to long-term usage.
+These include stunted growth, ulcers, mood swings, weight gain, "moon face," muscle weakness, high blood pressure, osteoporosis, cataracts, and infections.